robertcoopercode/elevate.cutc.ca/README.md

 # CUTC 2017 Website

-Website for the 2017 Canadian Undergraduate Technology Conference (CUTC)
+Website for the 2017 Canadian Undergraduate Technology Conference (CUTC).

 ## Key Information
 The website includes the following information: